 Overwhelm is… well, overwhelming.
 It feels like an elephant is sitting on you.
 It paralyzes you.
 And how do you eat an elephant?
 One bite at a time.

-Let’s look at each problem separately, one bite at a time.
+Let’s look at each problem, one bite at a time.

 How to Organize 30 Years of Photos when you don’t have the time

 We are busy people.
 We have busy days.
-Busy days turn into busy weeks, and then busy months, and we tell yourselves that we are just too busy to get started on our photo management projects.
+Busy days turn into busy weeks, and into busy months.
+And we tell ourselves that we are too busy to get started on our photo management projects.
 We think, “if only” we weren’t so busy we’d finally organize our photo collections.

 Here’s the point: If you can’t get started now, chances are you never will.
-Later, you’ll end up regretting all the time that you didn’t dedicate to this important project, and you’ll head back into that negative “if only” cycle.
+Later, you may end up regretting all the time that you didn’t dedicate to this important project.
+And you’ll head back into that negative “if only” cycle.

 There is Good News

-The good news is, you CAN break that negative loop and start taking the actions that will get your photo memories into a condition where you can enjoy them now as well as leave a meaningful collection for future generations.
+The good news is, you CAN break that negative loop and start taking the actions to get your photo memories organized.
+You can enjoy them again and leave a meaningful collection for future generations.

-But first let’s acknowledge that your photo mess did not get into its current condition overnight.
+But first let’s acknowledge that your photo mess didn’t get into its current condition overnight.
 It took years and decades to get that way.
-Fortunately, it won’t take as long to get it organized, but it will take a chunk of time.
+Lucky for you, it won’t take as long to get it organized, but it will take a chunk of time.
 Just like eating the elephant, you are going to have to do it one bite at a time.
-And you will have to keep taking bites to finish the
+And you will have to keep taking bites to finish the job.

 Three Ways to Keep your Commitment